-Chairperson (interpretation): Thank you. (interpretation ends) I'm just looking to see if anybody else wants to ask questions.
+Chairperson (interpretation): Thank you as well. (interpretation ends) I'm just looking to see if anybody else wants to ask questions.
 No?
 Okay.
-So, we are on Community and Government Services.
+We are on Community and Government Services.

 Not Previously Authorized. \$96,379,000.
 Agreed?

 Chairperson: Page 17.
 Economic Development and Transportation.
 Not Previously Authorized. \$17,456,000.
 Agreed?